30A’s Ultimate Guide to Rosemary Beach: A Sophisticated Seaside Escape

 The Pearl hotel’s Havana Beach Bar & Grill and the Havana Beach Rooftop Lounge both have views of the Gulf as well.

-Across from The Pearl is The Summer Kitchen, located in The Rosemary Beach Inn.
+Across from The Pearl is The Summer Kitchen Cafe, located in The Rosemary Beach Inn.
 The Summer Kitchen was the first restaurant to open in Rosemary Beach and used to be housed in a little beach shack.
 As the town began to grow, the beach shack became a permanent restaurant, but the menu still features much-loved specials from its early days.

 If you’re craving something decadent, stop by La Crema Tapas & Chocolate and treat yourself to dessert.
 Next door to La Crema is family-friendly Cowgirl Kitchen, where sports are usually playing on the TV, locals are drinking at the bar and families are chowing down.